-5.7 Guidelines for Writing the DMin Thesis
+5.8 Guidelines for Writing the D.Min Thesis

-The DMin Program culminates in the written document, which expresses the development of the study as outlined in the approved thesis proposal, and in an oral examination based on the written document.
+The D.Min Program culminates in the written document, which expresses the development of the study as outlined in the approved thesis proposal, and in an oral examination based on the written document.
 The written thesis can take many forms, depending on the particular focus and research methodology of the study.
 It must take into account, however, the essential components of the applied research thesis as outlined in the approved thesis proposal.
 Whatever is decided upon for its chapter organization, the thesis should be written clearly and coherently so that the reader can follow the study and discern how its conclusions are reached.

-5.7.1 Components Of The Written Document
+5.8.1 Components of the Written Document

-The DMin Thesis shall include:
+The D.Min Thesis shall include:

-- a description of the candidate's ministry context and the researched action in the practice of ministry - a well-focused and clear statement of the research problem and the reasons for the study - a clear indication of the theoretical framework(s) operative in the study: biblical, historical, pastoral, and theological dimensions; other theory bases as applicable such as personal, educational, psychological, sociological, and organizational bases; the candidate's theology of ministry - a clear indication of the research methodology employed, including data collection, analysis, interpretation, and evaluative procedures - a description, analysis, and interpretation of the results of the action-inministry through which the research problem is worked out - the major findings of the study and their significance for theology, the church and society and for others engaged in a similar practice of ministry

-- all relevant reference and bibliographical sources employed - a copy in the appendix of the approved thesis proposal - conformity to the tenets of scholarly writing including: a clear, cohesive, and persuasive - style of presentation - · correct grammar, punctuation, and spelling - proper form for quotations, reference notes, and bibliography - the appropriate use of appendices
+- a description of the candidate's ministry context and the researched action in the practice of ministry - a well-focused and clear statement of the research problem and the reasons for the study - a clear indication of the theoretical framework(s) operative in the study: biblical, historical, pastoral, and theological dimensions; other theory bases as applicable such as personal, educational, psychological, sociological, and organizational bases; the candidate's theology of ministry - a clear indication of the research methodology employed, including data collection, analysis, interpretation, and evaluative procedures - a description, analysis, and interpretation of the results of the action-in-ministry through which the research problem is worked out - the major findings of the study and their significance for theology, the church and society and for others engaged in a similar practice of ministry - all relevant reference and bibliographical sources employed - a copy in the appendix of the approved thesis proposal - conformity to the tenets of scholarly writing including: a clear, cohesive, and persuasive - style of presentation - correct grammar, punctuation, and spelling - proper form for quotations, reference notes, and bibliography - the appropriate use of appendices

-5.7.2 Style and Format of the Written Document
+5.8.2 Style and Format of the Written Document

-The style guidelines should be followed as set out in Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, 6th ed. rev. and expanded by Bonnie Birtwistle Honigsblum (Chicago: University of Chicago Press, 1996) and supplemented by The Canadian Style: Guide to Writing and Editing (Toronto: Dundurn Press, 1997).
-See especially Chapter 14 of this latter reference, "Elimination of Sexual, Racial, and Ethnic Stereotyping in Written Communication," for a helpful guide to inclusive language, which is expected in the DMin Program.
+The style guidelines should be followed as set out in Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, 7th ed.
+(Chicago: University of Chicago Press, 2007) and supplemented by The Canadian Style: Guide to Writing and Editing (Toronto: Dundurn Press, 1997).
+See especially Chapter 14 of this latter reference, "Elimination of Sexual, Racial, and Ethnic Stereotyping in Written Communication," for a helpful guide to inclusive language, which is expected in the D.Min Program.